meowniverse/lunarxg/README.md

-# lunarix
+# Lunarix
-Debian + KDE.
+Ubuntu 22.04 + KDE.
 For gamers, for everyone

-# We are migrating
+# We are migrating to Ubuntu